JPWJPW25/7-789-1.00_Advanced-Programming_Python/README.md

 **Student_id:** 16-621-120

-## Project description
+## Program description
-Welcome to the document similarity checker.
-The program lets you compare two documents and compute their similarity.
+The program lets you compare documents and compute their similarity.
+You can choose the number of files you want to compare.
+The program is compatible with Word and PDF files.
 Based on the similarity you can for example identify plagiats or copies of text that just have been modified by changing word orders.